 20 Sept.
 New Moon, 05:30 UT

 22 Sept.
-The September Equinox arrives as the Sun crosses the celestial equator moving south.
+The September Equinox arrives at 20:02 UT as the Sun crosses the celestial equator moving south.
 This marks the beginning of autumn in the northern hemisphere and the beginning of spring in the southern hemisphere.

 28 Sept.
 First Quarter Moon, 02:54 UT

 (All maps produced with SkyX Serious Astronomer by Software Bisque).